Word@Work, Let God's Word energise your working day!

 Matthew 19:7-9

-When Jesus was asked about divorce, He told them about God's design for marriage in which He joins a man and a woman together.
-"What God had joined together, should not be separated", said Jesus.
-Some of the Pharisees believed that there was a provision for easy divorce in God's Law (Deuteronomy 24:1-4), and they pressed Jesus to explain the passage which apparently allowed a husband to write a certificate of divorce and send his wife away if she displeased him.
+When Jesus was asked about divorce, He told them about God's design for marriage – the joining together of a man and a woman together to become one new, unique and inseparable unit, ‘one flesh’ (Matthew 19:4-6).
+"What God had joined together, let no one separate", said Jesus (Matthew 19:6).
+However, some of the Pharisees believed that there was a provision for easy divorce in God's Law (Deuteronomy 24:1-4), and they pressed Jesus to explain the passage which apparently allowed a husband to write a certificate of divorce and send his wife away if she displeased him.

 Pages